Fruita National Forest

 Fruita National Forest, located in Colorado, was established as the Fruita Forest Reserve by the U.S. Forest Service on February 24, 1906 with 7680 acre.
 It became a National Forest on March 4, 1907.
-On July 1, 1908 Fruita was transferred to Uncompahgre National Forest and the name was discontinued.
+On July 1, 1908, Fruita National Forest was transferred to Uncompahgre National Forest and the name was discontinued.
 The tract was transferred to the Grand Mesa National Forest in 1924, where it is known as the Fruita Division.